stephen-openplacement/AzureDistributionBundle/Resources/docs/09_logging.md

 It allows you to synchronize log files from the server to a blob storage account in configurable time-intervals.

-To enable logging open up your `app/config/ServiceDefinition.csdef` file and uncomment the following line:
+To enable logging open up your `app\azure\ServiceDefinition.csdef` file and uncomment the following line:

     <!--<Import moduleName="Diagnostics"/>-->